State Programs

 Are Incentives #2 and #3 based on site or source energy?

-Incentives are calculated based on site energy, in standard units (kWh or therms).
+Incentives for the existing buildings component are calculated based on site energy, in standard units (kWh or therms).
+New construction is calculated based on square footage.

 If a building is being brought up to code (e.g. more ventilation, etc.), will there be any allowance for this in the modeling?